-In 1980 and 1981, I was a “staff” photographer for my College Newspaper and College Yearbook.
+In 1980 and 1981, I was a staff photographer for my College Newspaper and College Yearbook.
 The best part of that experience was the time I was able to spend in the darkroom.
-I learned much about exposure there — both in the camera, and later, in the darkroom.
 My darkroom experience was limited to B&W. For years afterward, I dreamed of the day I would have my own color darkroom.
-Little did I know that when that day finally came around, my color darkroom would be digital and carried around in a briefcase!
+Little did I know that when that day finally came around, my color darkroom would be digital, small, and portable!

-I didn’t understand why a metered photo of a silver-roofed barn on a bright, snowy, sunny day came out underexposed!
+I never truly understand why a metered photo of a silver-roofed barn on a bright, snowy, sunny day came out underexposed!

 In the early 1990’s, the spirit re-awakened, and it was time for something “new.”
 I bought my first “auto-everything” SLR, a Nikon N6006, and began anew my self-study in photography.
 Almost twenty years prior, I had started my journey into “serious” photography.
 During that time, I picked up a little knowledge here and a little there, and was able create some reasonably nice photographs.
 But there was a lot of “shoot and hope” involved.
 While I understood the basic relationship of f-stops and shutter speed and ISO speeds of film, I really didn’t understand how it worked.
 I wasn’t familiar with things like “exposure latitude.”
 I truly didn’t understand depth of field, and the concept of hyperfocal distance was a new discovery.
 Other than the old, hackneyed idea of “keep the sun over your shoulder,” I didn’t really understand the concept of lighting.
 While many of my exposures were reasonably good, I really didn’t understand why my shot, for example, of a silver barn on a sunny, snowy day in Vermont came out underexposed!
 There was certainly plenty of sunlight.
 Using resource materials like the Bryan Peterson’s “Understanding Exposure,” John Shaw’s Books on Landscape and Nature Photography, books by Arthur Morris and Larry West, and materials from the New York Institute of Photography, I began to learn the basic fundamentals of photography in a much more technical way.
 I also read books by Ansel Adams and began to see some of the nuances of exposure.
 These resources taught me about the benefit of early and late day light, and about the direction of light and how it affects the textures and colors in a photograph.
 They taught me the benefit of using flash (who would ever think that one of the most effective uses of flash is in broad daylight, often in bright, sunny conditions?).
 They taught me techniques to isolate my subject and ways to insure that the important parts of the photograph were properly exposed.
 Most of the work on this website (for a number of reasons) comes from this later “era” of photography.
 I did have some “successes” in prior years and some of those may appear here in the future as I find the time and inclination to work them into my “digital darkroom” workflow.